CSE3PAX-WWGroup3/WhistlingwoodzApp/README.md

   web folder: contains index.html files and png files for icons etc. test folder: contains widget_test dart file.
   Other plugins and dependencies files
+         DATABASE CONFIGURATION:

+The database used by the Application is the Firebase Cloud Firestore NoSQL database.

+The database has collections to store information for the Application.

+CLOUD FIRESTORE COLLECTIONS

+DOCID

+The docID collection is used to help generate the unique 6-character event identifier.
+It contains a single document (docID) with a single numeric field (nextID) which is incremented when an event submission occurs.

+A screenshot of a computer

+Description automatically generated

+The docID collection.

+EVENTS

+The events collection contains all the submitted event requests.
+The documents in this collection are identified by the unique 6-character identifier outlined above.
+The fields for this collection are as follows: -

+budget		the estimated budget range.

+email			the event requester's email address.

+eventType		event type (Wedding, Party or Corporate)

+functions		event specific requirements.

+numberGuests	number of expected guests for the event.

+requestTime		time the event request was submitted.

+theme			event specific theme for the event.

+venue			requested location of the event.

+Example event submission document, for event ID PA001B.

+MAIL

+The mail collection is used to send emails for event submission notification and sending informational messages from Whistlingwoodz to their Client base.

+FEEDBACK

+The feedback collection is a simple counter of positive and negative feedback received from the client after the event has been submitted.

+USER_FEEDBACK

+The user_feedback collection is an improved feedback option that allows the client to supply written information as well as the Positive/Negative feedback.
+The fields for this collection are: -

+email			contact email to allow response to the feedback.

+feedback		either Positive or Negative.

+message		the text message supplied by the client.

+timestamp		time the feedback was submitted.

+A screenshot of a computer

+Description automatically generated

+Example of user feedback submission.

+USERS

+The users collection contains the firebase user authentication information.
+The fields for the collection are: -

+created_time	time user account was created.

+display_name	user selected display name.

+email			contact email address, used in event submission.

+firstname

+surname

+last_active		time user was last active on the App.

+last_page		location in App for the last_active entry.

+isManager		if true allows manager permissions on the App.

+isAdmin		if true allows admin permissions on the App.

+uid			unique identifier for user account.

+A screenshot of a computer

+Description automatically generated

+Example user account document.

+NOTES

+The notes collection allows communication through the Application between the Manager and Client.
+The collection contains the following fields: -

+dateNote	time the notes message was sent.

+docID		document ID of the event that the note is related to.

+isManager	is present if the sender of the note is a manager user.

+Message	contents of the message being sent.

+Example of a notes document.

+DROP-DOWN MENU COLLECTIONS

+The following collections supply the information for the drop-down menus, this ensures the clients submitting requests have access to the latest options.
+There is one option per document in the collection. budget and venues are common across all event types.

+budget, this collection contains the options for the estimated budget for the event request.

+venues, this collection contains the options for the venues for the event, there is an "other" option to allow the Client to specify their own venue if they so desire.

+corporateFunction, event specific requirements options for corporate events.

+corporateTheme, event specific theme options for corporate events.

+partyFunction, event specific requirements options for party events.

+partyTheme, event specific theme options for party events.

+weddingFunction, event specific requirements options for wedding events.

+weddingTheme, event specific theme options for wedding events.